 There will be a minimum of two links and they will look something like this:

 Any time you change where a domain name points or is registered, it takes time for it to propagate.
 While the domain is in transit, it cannot point to your site files for part of the time, meaning that viewers will not have access to your site.
 And you may not have access to your site email.

 Pointing a domain for the first time or to a new host usually takes from 12-48 hours.
-(It could take up to 72 hours, but that is rare.)
+(It could take as little as 2 hours or up to 72 hours, but the latter is rare.)

-For new site owners, you will have to wait until the domain finishes propagating before installing WordPress.
+For new sites, you will have to wait until the domain finishes propagating before installing WordPress.

-Transferring a domain from one registrar to another takes about 60 days to complete.
+Transferring a domain from one registrar to another could take about four days to complete.
 Your site may become unavailable during some segment of that time, but there is no way to know when or for how long.
 Like pointing, the downtime should be less than 48 hours.